sneaknz/padme/README.md

 ## Usage

 Call the plugin on the parent element of the list/group.
-This doesn't have to be an unordered list, so long as all direct children of the parent are items belonging to the list or group. **You must pass in a value for the number of columns your list/group is laid out with**.
+This doesn't have to be an unordered list, so long as all direct children of the parent are items belonging to the list or group.

-	$('.list').padme(4);
+**Note: You must pass in a value for the number of columns your list/group is laid out with.** This can either be done when calling the javascript, or as a data attribute on the list/group itself:

+	$('.list').padme({ cols: 4 });

+Or:

+	<ul data-padme-cols="4"> ... </ul>

 You can optionally pass in a set of options:

-	$('.list').padme(4, {
+	$('.list').padme({
+		cols: 4,
+		children: '.item',
-		placeholderEl: 'div',
+		placeholderEl: 'div'
 		placeholderClass: 'my-classname'
 	});